Atarity/Prismatik-plugins/README.md

 Public repo with Python plugins for Prismatik software
 -------------
+***the plugins compatible with Prismatik 5.9.6 only!***

 Prismatik software on [Lightpack project page] (http://code.google.com/p/lightpack/)